 The policemen were already searching for him in the water.
 I turned my back on the blinding, golden rays of the sun that continued to shine despite the sickness traveling through me; despite all the confusion caused by a simple game.

 I sat down, wrapping my arms around my knees, and tried to block out my fear.
 I felt a strong hand on my shoulder.
-I jumped up , startled, and stared into the sensitive face of a wet and shivering policeman.
+I jumped up , startled, and stared into the sensitive face of a wet policeman.

 “Son, we found your friend.”
 He glanced nervously over his shoulder.
-Following his gaze, I spotted a wet body lying still on the ground.
+Following his gaze, I spotted a body lying still on the ground.
 I ran around the policeman, who turned to watch me, and knelt on the ground beside Charles.
 I took his hand and shook it.
 The coldness and stiffness of his hand stunned me, causing me to drop it in fright.
 His eyes were fixed on something in the sky.
 I looked up and then back at him.
 My eyes grew wide at the sudden realization.
 I stood up and clamped my jaw tight.